nhieubrian/AWS-GameLift-Tutorial/README.md

     - CallbackUrl
         - This can be found in the App Settings of AWS Cognito
     - LoginUrl
         - This can be found through the Hosted UI from the App Settings of AWS Cognito.
-It is the URL of the Hosted UI.
+It is the URL of the Hosted UI
     - RegionCode
         - Region code for the region of AWS GameLift
     - ![Example of Text Files](./images/a9c1d02cb6ed6e9ad4a7ff9d2a052a8d.png)